 Joyce asks, "Do you know what the NFDA wants to do in the case of emergency?
 They want to throw out The Funeral Rule!"

-who has to grind his way through forms far more difficult than a death
+An accountant who has far more education than a funeral director, and who has to grind his way through forms far more difficult than a death certificate, could expect no business at all for five hours of work if he charged $1800.

 And Joyce Mitchell from Utah adds: